lokeshdausa452/YukkiMusicBot/.github/README.md

 <p><a href="https://www.buymeacoffee.com/notreallysy" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 35px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a></p>

 Together, we can make BHARTIMUSIC **better**!

-## ✍🏻 Contributing

-First off, thanks for taking the time to contribute!
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make will benefit everybody else and are **greatly appreciated**.

-Please read [our contribution guidelines](CONTRIBUTING.md), and thank you for being involved!

-## 👨🏻‍💻 Authors & contributors

-The original setup of this repository is by [BHARTI MUSIC](https://github.com/bhartimusic).

-For a full list of all authors and contributors, see [the contributors page](https://github.com/lokeshdausa452/bhartimusic/contributors).